ebiliana/alx-pre_course/README.md

 My first readme
-And now am updating from the interface. am updating again
+And now am updating from the interface today 30 -11-2022.